docker/docs/content/desktop/use-desktop/resource-saver.md

 ---

-Resource Saver is a new feature (4.24+) that significantly reduces Docker Desktop's CPU and memory utilization on the host (by 2 GBs or more!) by automatically stopping the Docker Desktop Linux VM when no containers are running for a period of time (defaults to 5 minutes).
+Resource Saver is a new feature (4.24+) that significantly reduces Docker Desktop's CPU and memory utilization on the host by 2 GBs or more, by automatically stopping the Docker Desktop Linux VM when no containers are running for a period of time (defaults to 5 minutes).